DizkoDan/cyberjunx-chirpy-test/_posts/2009-09-19-wow-corp-can-suck-it-so-disa.md

 ---
 id: 1041
 title: 'Wow!
 Corp can suck it!
-So disa...'
+So disa'
 date: '2009-09-19T18:50:35-04:00'
 author: DizkoDan
 layout: post